 - 1. Received at least \$4 million in venture capital in the six months immediately preceding the business's application for this tax credit. - 2.
 Closes on at least \$4,000,000 in venture capital not more than six months after submitting the business's application for this tax credit. - 3.
-Has at least 10 Indiana employees. - 4.
+Has at least 10 Indiana employees (for credits awarded before July 1, 2022). - 4.
 Relocates its corporate headquarters to Indiana. - 5.
 Relocates the number of jobs equal to 80% of the business's total payroll during the immediately preceding quarter to an Indiana location.